SmithEcophysLab/Policies/Code_of_conduct.md

 * Don't be a jerk.
 * Respect others, including those with beliefs different from yours.
 * Behave professionally.
 This includes refraining from any form of harassment, discriminatory speech, and inappropriate jokes.
-* If you are unsure whether a comment or action is inappropriate, refraining from saying or doing such action.
+* If you are unsure whether a comment or action is inappropriate, refrain from saying or doing such action.
 * Include others.
 * Do not compete with fellow lab members.
 Instead, work together when possible.
 * Refrain from singling out mistakes.